 Large 55+ Community of Kings Point in West Central Florida Has Condos, Town Homes, Mature Landscaping, 27 Holes of Golf, Lovely Clubhouses and Swaying Palm Trees

-This 55+ condominium community broke ground in 1973 and finished construction in 2015.
-Currently managed by Vesta Property Services and FirstService Residential, Kings Point consists of 5,250 condos and town homes, 110 condominium associations and three HOAs.
-Although Kings Point has a Sun City Center address, which started in the 1960s as one of the first age-restricted developments in the country, it is not a part of Sun City Center.
+Located in Sun City Center, about eight miles from the coast in west central Florida, 55+ Kings Point broke ground in 1973 and finished construction in 2015.
+It consists of nearly 5,300 5,250 condos, town homes and single family homes, not to mention 110 condominium associations and three HOAs.
+Although the community has a Sun City Center address, which started in the 1960s as one of the first age-restricted developments in the country, it is not legally a part of Sun City Center.

 Homeowners are minutes from grocery stores, pharmacies, banks, beaches, and restaurants.
 The Kings Point Tram Service has both internal and external stops.
 Sun City Center holds an annual Fun Fest packed with food booths and entertainment.
 The Little Manatee River State Park runs along Sun City Center's southern border, and visitors can access its unique ecosystems by foot, boat, or horseback.